SathvikSai1999/pattern_analysis_pipelie/README.md

   - Options: control_8, sample_8, control_13, sample_13
 - `--size3es-replicates`: Replicates to use [default: 1,2]
   - Options: 1, 2
+  - Specifies which biological replicates to include in the analysis
+  - Using both replicates (1,2) is recommended for robust results
+  - Example: control_8_1, control_8_2, sample_8_1, sample_8_2
 - `--size3es-control-group`: Control group name [default: control_8,control_13]
   - Options: control_8, control_13
   - Use underscores to separate control and time point